India pledges $6.7 billion in COVID loans amid record daily deaths | DW | 05.05.2021

 A second aircraft with the remaining parts is due to take off on Thursday.

-The deliveries are part of Germany's aid package to help India cope with the devastating effects of the coronavirus pandemic.
+The deliveries are part of Germany's aid package to help India cope with the coronavirus pandemic.

+Soldiers loaded the oxygen generator into an Airbus A400M of the Luftwaffe

 On Saturday, 120 ventilators reached Delhi as well 13 experts to help set up and operate mobile oxygen production units over the next two weeks.